dojo/docs/quickstart/data/usingdatastores/faq.rst

             var newItem = {};
             var values = origStore.getValues(item, attributes[j]);

-            //Be careful here.
+            // Be careful here.
 If you reference other items then those too have to be cloned over in a similar manner (iterating over the attributes and building up a structure for a newItem call.
 This pseudocode doesn't really take that into account. if (values) {
               if (values.length > 1) {
-                //Create a copy.
+                // Create a copy.
                 newItem[attributes[j]] = values.slice(0, values.length);
               } else {
                 newItem[attributes[j]] = values[0];